PZX0913/CEFusion/README.md

 The test dataset can be download at the link:https://pan.baidu.com/s/1ZJXz9ILqUvBgQTJHPOWmzQ.
 Code:0816

-Before testing, please modify the path of the input image in the Task Fusion.py.
+Before testing, please modify the path of the input image in the TaskFusion_dataset.py.